 - Reads grade-level texts with accurate comprehension, pacing, and expression.

-- Read and Research Together: Read the same book as your child independently, together, or a combination of both.
-Talk about the books as you read them, reviewing main ideas and plots and expressing your opinions on the book.
-Then read an additional book or books on the same subject and compare and contrast how the books both dealt with the same issue.
-For example, read two fiction books about family, or two different texts about the same historical event or non-fiction topic.
+Read and Research Together: Read the same book as your child independently, together, or a combination of both.
+Talk about the book as you read it, reviewing main ideas and plots and expressing your opinions.
+Then read an additional book or books on the same subject and compare and contrast how they dealt with the same issue.

-- Compare Perspectives: Read two texts, one that is first-hand and one written in third person about the same event.
-Talk with your child about the differences and why she thinks these differences exist.
-Or try this yourself!
-After sharing an event with your child, each of you can write about it from your own perspective.
-Or choose an event one of you experienced first-hand that both of you can write about individually.
+Compare Perspectives: Read two texts — one written in first person and one in third person — about the same event.
+Talk with your child about the differences and why they thinks these differences exist.
+Or, try it yourself!
+After sharing an experience with your child, each of you can write about it from your own perspective.
 Talk about the differences between what you wrote to gain a better understanding of perspective.

-- Read magazine and newspaper articles, focusing on illustrations, graphs, or charts.
-Point out to your child what they show, ask her to help you interpret them, and discuss how they help explain or elaborate on the text.
+Read magazine and newspaper articles.
+Focus on the illustrations, graphs, or charts.
+Point out to your child what they show, ask them to help you interpret them, and discuss how they help explain or elaborate on the text.

 Writing in 4th Grade

-Much of the 4th grade writing curriculum focuses on developing writing, specifically so that it has clarity and structure and uses reasons, facts and, details to support and strengthen students’ arguments.
-Fourth graders are taught to organize their writing, ensure that it has a flow, and group together related components.
-In addition, as students are taught to think more deeply about concepts, they are encouraged to write in deeper ways as well.
-They do this by going beyond simply stating the facts; they express ideas, make connections, and provide details and emotions when appropriate.
+Much of the 4th grade writing curriculum focuses on developing writing that has clarity and structure, and that uses reasons, facts, and details to support and strengthen arguments.
+Fourth graders are taught to organize their writing, ensure that it flows well, and group together related components.
+As students learn to think more deeply about concepts they are taught, they are encouraged to write in deeper ways as well.
+They do this by going beyond simply stating the facts — they express ideas, make connections, and provide details and emotions when appropriate.